Eddy08/github-analytics/README.md

 9. Fully Reactive Applications.
 10. 1min contribution in any repository of the github.
 11. Ability to engage viewer with realtime chat.
+12. DevOps automattic code scanning and updating.
+13. Working Asynchronously and handling of large requests.
 ## Work Items:

 - [ ] Make a Graphql Endpoint to see the result from github api graphql ( Use Spring Graphql )